DE EN FR

 Optional fields

-Duration as hh:mm:ss, elevation up and down, temperature, heart rate, RPM, calories, favorite, rating (Normal/Good/Bad), partners, rain/wind/flat tire/trailer, note (see chapter 7), photos, link to external source (e.g. Strava, Komoot).
+Duration as hh:mm:ss, elevation up, steps, temperature (low, high and average), heart rate, RPM, calories, favorite, rating (Normal/Good/Bad), partners, rain/wind/flat tire/trailer, note (see chapter 7), photos, link to external source (e.g. Strava, Komoot).
+Plus the accessibility details (see below).

 Automatic calculations